 Media and telecommunication

 Most media sources in Djibouti are owned and under the control of the government, therefore restricting journalistic independence.
-Lately, however, the use of cell phones and the internet has exploded and offers more information access.
+Lately, however, the use of cell phones and the internet has exploded and offers more access to information.

 Tourism